 - Acted for a large charity in relation to several separate claims brought against it by former employees alleging unfair dismissal, disability discrimination and breach of contract.

 - Acted for the Respondent in a case concerning allegations of constructive unfair dismissal and breach of contract.
 The case was withdrawn and the Respondent successfully obtained a costs order against the Claimant.

 Media and Entertainment

 As part of his commercial practice Shane has been involved in a number of intellectual property cases within the sphere of Media and Entertainment.
 He has particular experience of litigation concerning mass online copyright infringement.

 - Advising PRS on the application of the CDPA 1988 to the playing of music in hotel bedrooms (junior counsel to Pushpinder Saini QC).

-- Acting for the Defendant in a dispute between a provider of logistical support for festivals and the manager of a well-known disc jockey, recording artist and songwriter, concerning alleged breaches of contract and questions of agency law.
+- Acting for the Defendant in a dispute between a provider of logistical support for festivals and the manager of a well-known disc jockey, recording artist and songwriter, concerning alleged breaches of contract and questions of agency.

-- Acted successfully for the members of the BPI in obtaining orders under section 97A CDPA 1988 requiring ISPs to block access to 21 BitTorrent Indexing or MP3 Aggregating websites.
+- Acted for the members of the BPI in obtaining orders under section 97A CDPA 1988 requiring ISPs to block access to 21 BitTorrent Indexing or MP3 Aggregating websites.
 The orders were successfully obtained.

 - EMI Records & others v British Sky Broadcasting & others Bus L.R.
 884